cristinavisentin/hackingdemo/README.md

 On path `/home/bob/Documents/Secret/Keep_Out/No_Lookie_In_Here` there is a script `notes.sh`: executing it the output is a list of apparently no sense phrases.
 This output seams to have no meaning, but taking the first letter of each line the word HARPOCRATES is composed (this is the name of an Egyptian divinity), maybe it is the passphrase for the encrypted file.

-All steps from the netcat connection establishment to this point are shown in the following screenshot
+All steps from the netcat connection establishment to this point are shown in the following screenshot.

 ![5](images/harpo.png)

 Now it's needed to change account in order to decrypt `login.txt.gpg` bacause the current account `www-data` is not allowed.

 In `/home/elliot` there is a file, `theadminisdumb.txt`, that contains a long text with embedded two user's password.
-Stando a questo file elliot's account has password 'theadminisdumb' while the jc' one has password 'Qwerty'.
+According to this file Elliot's account has password 'theadminisdumb' while the jc' one has password 'Qwerty'.

+### Credential Access
 To test this information, command `su elliot` is ran and, after inserting his password, the current account changes to elliot's one.
 Then it turns out that he has permission for decrypting the `.gpg` file, so the following command is ran for attempting decryption.

 ```bash
 gpg --batch –passphrase HARPOCRATES -d login.txt.gpg
 ```

 Decryption succeeded thanks to the right passphrase.
 Having the file in clear it is possible to read Bob's password which is 'b0bcat_'.

-All the steps citati are shown in the following screenshot.
+All the steps mentioned are shown in the following screenshot.

 ![6](images/elliot.png)

+### Privilege Escalation
 So now it is possible to change account again and impersonate Bob.
 Salta fuori that Bob is a user with root privileges (while Elliot did not)

 It is important to notice that Bob is not the owner of the file flag.txt, so it is not possible yet to capture the flag, but since Bob is a superuser, running just `sudo su` it is possible to became root account, this allow to capture the flag and conclude the challenge.

 ![7](images/root.png)

-A large set of credentials assure persistence over this web server, but it is also notable, from the utput of nmap command, that there is another server running on the machine
+A large set of credentials assure persistence over this web server, but it is also notable, from the output of `nmap` command, that there is another server running on the machine

-I tryed to connect with hackthebob on bob account via SSH `ssh -p 25468 bob@hackthebob` and I realised that with just this command i was inside the web seerver i didn't have to interrract via browser
+I tried to connect with hackthebob on bob account via SSH `ssh -p 25468 bob@hackthebob` and I realized that with just this command i was inside the web server i didn't have to interact via browser

 ![8](images/ssh.png)